diditaditya/react-password-manager/README.md

 # REACT PASSWORD MANAGER

+## Description

 A simple web app which could help you to create a list of your passwords for websites.
 You could add new passwords, delete, edit, and filter the saved passwords.
 The app has password validation as well.
 This simple app is made using React, redux, json-server, and material-design-lite.
-Leave the old extremely-bad habit of using same password for so many websites just because you realize you cannot remember them all!
+Leave the old extremely-bad habit of using same password for so many websites just because you realized you cannot remember them all!

 ## Usage